I have more “FAKE CRYSTALS” updates for us today.

 Sellers of authentic ajoite and papagoite know what they have & fully understand their worth.

 Some of these sellers may know full well they’re passing off fakes, but others may have no idea.
 So, I feel it’s up to our Crystal Family to inform such sellers so they can know in the future and pay it forward by educating their customers. ♥

 Use your common sense here.
 If it’s too good to be true, then yeah, it probably is.

 Yes, I’m VERY passionate about this.

-If you choose to work with man-made crystals & you enjoy them just fine or it’s been working for you, I always say “keep on ‘truckin'”.
+If you choose to work with man-made minerals (fake crystals) and you enjoy them just fine or it’s been working for you, I always say “keep on ‘truckin'”.
 Don’t change a thing!

 Do you have any fake-out stories to tell?
-Please post in the comments below & help us all out!
+Please post in the comments below and help us all out!